 WiFi Calling allows you to make calls and receive calls, SMS and MMS over a WiFi network.
-WiFi Calling will be available to select Samsung phones from 22 November 2017 with further additions to come next year.
+WiFi Calling is available to select Samsung phones (see below).
+WiFi Calling is not currently available for iPhones.

 You'll be able to use this feature if you have a compatible WiFi Calling phone, you're connected to a supported WiFi network and you don't have sufficient mobile network coverage to make a call or send an SMS/MMS.